aiven/devportal/docs/products/clickhouse/concepts/plans-pricing.rst

 .. important::

-    Each individual Aiven service integrated with ClickHouse has its own cost.
+    Each Aiven service integrated with ClickHouse has its own cost.
 For more information, see `Pricing <https://aiven.io/pricing?tab=plan-pricing&product=clickhouse>`_.

 Billing
 -------

-All Aiven services including Aiven for ClickHouse are billed based on actual usage, which means you only pay for what you use: no up-front fees and no termination charges.
+All Aiven services, including Aiven for ClickHouse, are billed based on actual usage, which means you only pay for what you use: no up-front fees and no termination charges.

 The minimum hourly charge unit is one hour.
 Powering off or deleting a service stops the accumulation of charges immediately.
 We calculate your final bill based on your consumption over that period and deliver it as a single invoice per project.
 For generating a consolidated invoice across multiple projects, `manage billing groups in Aiven Console <https://docs.aiven.io/docs/platform/howto/use-billing-groups.html>`_.

 Billing on partial hours
 ''''''''''''''''''''''''

-Minutes of usage are rounded to the nearest hour.
+Minutes of usage is rounded to the nearest hour.
 However, the one-hour minimum charge unit still applies.